theSdev/optic-mart/design/epics/frame/deleteframe.md

+# Name
-# Delete Frame
+Delete Frame

-## Definition
+# Acceptance Criteria
 A frame owner can delete their frames one at a time.

-## Additional Info
-A distributor or visitior on behalf of distributor can create frames (./createframe.md).